07947613070

 Man and woman laughing at wedding whilst bot sleeps on her lap

 There’s quite a lot going on in this photo.
 A joke shared between these two is a moment on its own.
-The sleeping boy is a cute touch, as the other guests interact in the background.
+The sleeping boy is cute as the other guests interact in the background.
 This was shot whilst awaiting the arrival of the bride.

 Woman with camera turning away and laughing